bibledit/old/osx/README.md

 The bibledit library depends on libcurl.
 Bibledit should be linked with a working version of libcurl.

-* OS X 10.10 SDK libcurl.dylib libcurl.4.dylib: It initially works but after a few minutes of synchronizing with Bibledit Cloud it starts to time out, and stops working.
+* Linking with OS X 10.10 SDK libcurl.dylib: It initially works but after a few minutes of synchronizing with Bibledit Cloud it starts to time out, and then stops working.

-* Link with the static library (libcurl.a) of a Macports installation, and add all the macports dependent *.a libraries to the Bibledit Xcode project to include them.
-This works well: No timeouts occur.
+* Linking with the static library (libcurl.a) of a Macports installation, and add all the macports dependent *.a libraries to the Bibledit Xcode project to include them: This works well.
+No timeouts occur.

 ## Building libbibledit